-How to Impress Your Boss: 11 Action Steps to Become a Superstar Employee – Part 3
+How to Impress Your Boss: Part 3

 Superstar employees breakthrough and perform better than others.
 Why?
 We’ve covered five of eleven action steps in part 1 and 2 of this series on how to impress your boss, and dramatically enhance your work performance.
 This is the final article in the series.
 The six powerful action steps discussed here will help you win at work, and gain more job satisfaction and career success.
 Read them, apply them and be consistent.
 You will find that you begin to stand out and rise above the crowd.